pyralog/pyralog/ADVANCED_FEATURES.md

 ✅ Ecosystem: Compatible with OTLP standard
 ```

-DLog combines the best of Tempo (object storage), Jaeger (query capabilities), and Clickhouse (columnar performance) into a single, Rust-native observability backend!
+Pyralog combines the best of Tempo (object storage), Jaeger (query capabilities), and Clickhouse (columnar performance) into a single, Rust-native observability backend!

 ---